Lei Clifton

 After studying engineering and machine learning, I did my postdoctoral training at the Department of Engineering Science (2009-14), before training as a medical statistician under Prof. Doug Altman at the Centre for Statistics in Medicine (2014-18).
 Subsequently, I was team leader in the Nuffield Department of Population Health (2019-24), where I led a programme of research in translational epidemiology.

-When at home, I can be found painting watercolours, practising yoga, and making noise on the violin with friends.
+When at home, I can be found painting watercolours, practising yoga, making noise on the violin with friends, or playing board games with my husband and two boys.

 Recent publications